gagandeepahuja09/go-practice/chat-application/Chapters/Chapter3-3WaysToImplementProfilePicture.md

 * Hence the provider does it.
 Different providers do things differently.
 Github has a avatar_url field.
 Google ==> picture, Fb ==> picture.url.
 * Luckily gomniauth abstracts this for us. user.AvatarURL.
 * We will store this in the cookie.

+Logging Out
+* We set the cookie and mark the maxAge as -1.
+After that we redirect to the /chat route which will in turn redirect to the login page.
+* Max age of -1 indicates that it should be immediately deleted by the browser.
+* Not all browsers are forced to delete the cookie, which is why we provide a new Value setting it to an empty string thus removing the old data that was set.
+* We should update in our authHandler to handle the case where value of r.Cookie("auth") is not set. ie r.Cookie("auth").Value == "".